 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform manual backups, then consider getting assistance from a WordPress professional, or use a backup plugin.
+If you don’t want to perform manual backups, then use the services of a professional WordPress provider, or use a WordPress backup plugin.

-- You can read about a WordPress backup plugin that we recommend using to perform complete WordPress site backups here: Backup, Duplicate & Protect Your WordPress Web Sites With Backup Creator WP Plugin
+- You can learn more about a WordPress backup plugin that we recommend using to automate file and data backups here: Back Up, Duplicate & Keep Your WP Sites Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory